shashikantdev3/automatedLogin/README.md

 3. Download the appropriate ChromeDriver executable for your Chrome version from the official Selenium website: [ChromeDriver Downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 4. Place the downloaded ChromeDriver executable in the project directory.

-## Usage

-To use the automated login script, follow these steps:

-1. Open the `config.py` file and enter your login credentials and other required information.
-2. Modify the `login.py` file to include any additional logic or actions you want to perform after logging in.
-3. Run the `login.py` script using the command `python login.py`.

-The script will launch Chrome and perform the login process automatically using the provided credentials.
-You can extend the script as needed to handle different scenarios.

 ## Notes

 - Make sure to keep your login credentials secure.
 Avoid committing the `config.py` file to public repositories.